BioImaging-NKI/Foci-analyzer/README.md

 - _Minimum foci size_ : Foci occupying an area/volume smaller than this value (in pixel/voxels) will be deleted.
 Note that for the marker-controlled watershed detection method the minimum foci size is `5 pixels` for 2D images and `7 voxels` for 3D images.
 Hence, setting sizes smaller than this will not change the number of detected foci.

 - _Maximum foci size_ : The upper limit for the foci size, in pixels/voxels.

+- _Include foci outside nuclei/cells, with maximum distance (units); -1 for the full image_ : This controls how far (in units (=microns)) outside the cell/nucleus segmentation foci should be still be counted. (default: 0)

 - _Minimum overlap of foci to colocalize_ : Foci in channel A and B will be counted as colocalizing *only if they overlap with at least this area/volume (in pixels/voxels).